Plastic Bag Free Raglan

-Our mission is to create a “Plastic Shopping Bag Free” Whaingaroa-Raglan by July 2017.
+Our mission is to create a “Plastic Shopping Bag Free” Raglan.
 We aim to do this by encouraging Whaingaroa residents, business owners and visitors to be more conscientious of their environmental impact by supporting reusable shopping bags within our community.

 Plastic Bag Free Raglan is supported in part by the Raglan Chamber of Commerce, Xtreme Zero Waste, Waikato Regional Council and Whaingaroa Environmental Centre.

 Why do we want to go Plastic Bag Free?

 - We want to strengthen Raglan’s reputation in the NZ market as an environmentally conscious town to live in and visit.

 - Plastic is widely recognised as a key source of environmental pollution.
 Plastic is a dangerous problem for the planet, and our oceans in particular.